Consortium for Adequate School Funding in Georgia

-Welcome to the Web site of the Consortium for Adequate School Funding in Georgia.
+Welcome to the Web site of the Georgia School Funding Association, which was previously known as the "Consortium for Adequate School Funding in Georgia."

-The purpose of the Consortium is to seek adequate funding for Georgia's schools.
+The purpose of the Association is to seek adequate funding for Georgia's schools.
 All of the funds for public education must be spent wisely and effectively, but the current level of funding is not sufficient to prepare all of our students for constructive citizenship, meaningful employment, and life-long learning.

 The State of Georgia has a constitutional obligation to provide an adequate education for every child in Georgia, but is not fulfilling this responsibility.
 The QBE Formula is no longer a realistic measure of the cost of providing an adequate education.
 Local school systems are being forced to absorb an increasing share of the required cost.
 Although this problem is particularly severe for those systems without a substantial local tax base, it affects all local school systems.
 The recent cuts in State funding have made this situation even worse.